ThePrimeagen/git-worktree.nvim/README.md

 the file is found in the new project, else it will open up `:Ex` at the worktree root

-`clearjumps_on_change`: Everytime you switch branches, your jumplist will be cleared so that you don't accidentally go backwards to a different branch and edit the wrong files.
+`clearjumps_on_change`: Every time you switch branches, your jumplist will be cleared so that you don't accidentally go backwards to a different branch and edit the wrong files.